Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 The Bricks By Maria – also has a good traditional menu but with more salad options and healthy options.

-Where to Stay in Goodland
+Where to Stay In Goodland

-๐Ÿ“ Day 8: Arrive in Denver, Colorado
+Day 8: Arrive in Denver, Colorado

 A sign with the words 'Welcome to Colorful Colorado' as you enter the state from Kansas.

-Essential Tips For Any USA Road Trip
+What To Pack For A USA Road Trip

 Although this will vary a little depending on what season and month you visit, here are the basics to pack for a Florida to Colorado Road Trip: